SMTorg/smt/doc/_src_docs/surrogate_models/kpls.rst

 Both absolute exponential and squared exponential kernels are available for KPLS model.
 More details about the KPLS approach could be found in these sources [2]_.

-For automatic selection of the optimal number of components, the adjusted Wold's R criterion is implemented [3]_.
+For an automatic selection of the number of components :math:`h`, the adjusted Wold's R criterion is implemented  as detailed in [3]_.

 ..
 [1] Wold, H., Soft modeling by latent variables: the nonlinear iterative partial least squares approach, Perspectives in probability and statistics, papers in honour of MS Bartlett, 1975, pp. 520--540.

 ..
 [2] Bouhlel, M. A. and Bartoli, N. and  Otsmane, A. and Morlier, J., Improving kriging surrogates of high-dimensional design models by Partial Least Squares dimension reduction, Structural and Multidisciplinary Optimization, Vol. 53, No. 5, 2016, pp. 935--952.

 ..
-[3] B. Li, J. Morris, and E. Martin.
-Model selection for partial least squares regression.Chemometrics and Intelligent Laboratory Systems, 64(1):79–89, 2002.
-ISSN 0169-7439.
+[3] Saves, P. and Bartoli, N. and Diouane, Y. and Lefebvre, T. and Morlier, J. and David, C. and Nguyen Van, E. and Defoort, S., Bayesian optimization for mixed variables using an adaptive dimension reduction process: applications to aircraft design, AIAA SCITECH 2022 Forum, pp. 0082.

 Usage